MediciHouse07/Learning_Records/macro_economy.md

 - lump sum doesn't change relative prices
 - lump sum, tax everyone 10 lira
 - progressive taxes, regressive taxes

+2022/06/20:

+finished,
+3000<->End

+- lump sum taxation is prop regressive tax, the poorer your are you paid more
+- 10% is not progressive nor regressive
+- you need to think about marginal change, 1 extra lira will cost the same for poor and rich
+- 10% is flat tax
+- progressive tax, minimum tax level
+- direct tax(salary), indirect tax(VAT)
+- tax is about flow, not about stock
+- VAT poorer people pays more
+- 4200 mins interesting
+- collect VAT is easy
+- direct tax require you to understand the details
+- budget deficit = T minus G
+- 1990 Turkey
+- flow is budge deficit, stock is debt
+- primary surplus = T minus (G excluding interest)
+- cyclically adjusted budget deficit
+- 5900 mins crowding out crowding in
+- saving go to investment or go to GOV spending
+- private loan market
+- I = (i, Y) Y determines demand curve
+- bank lost expertise when GOV is the main debtor

 ## Lecture 29